vectorgrp/sil-kit/README.rst

 * The `SIL Kit FMU Importer <https://github.com/vectorgrp/sil-kit-fmu-importer>`_ allows to import Functional Mockup Units (FMUs) as SIL Kit participants.

+* The `Vector SIL Kit Adapter for Generic Linux IO <https://github.com/vectorgrp/sil-kit-adapters-generic-linux-io>`_ allows to attach SIL Kit to a generic Linux IO device, such as character devices or GPIOs.

 Related Applications
 --------------------